 This coverage pays for any medical bills of another driver or their passenger if you cause an accident with another vehicle.

-This type of Florida Motorcycle Insurance provides coverage to any damages that you cause to another person’s property or vehicle.
+This type of Florida Motorcycle Insurance provides coverage for any damages that you cause to another person’s property or vehicle.
 This allows the vehicle or property to be repaired, without requiring you to pay all of the costs out of your own pocket.

 Medical payments coverage will cover the medical expenses that occur to you or a passenger while riding your motorcycle.
 These coverage options generally carry up to a $10,000 maximum coverage.